rerun-io/rerun/design/space_views.md

 - Rich Text is a rich text document (linear in top to bottom with wraparound in horizontal)

 ##### On merging bar chart with spatial 2D
 It might take some time to get the Archetype Queries + defaults expressive and easy to use enough that it makes sense to merge bar chart with spatial 2D.
-Right now we have the state that the bar chart space view takes a single 1-D tensor and draws a bar chart with x-axis = tensor indices and y-axis = tensor values.
+Right now we have the state that the bar chart view takes a single 1-D tensor and draws a bar chart with x-axis = tensor indices and y-axis = tensor values.
 It draws boxes with width 1, centered on integers in x, y-min = 0 and y-max = tensor value.

 With the right set of primitives a user should be able to manually build a bar chart in a spatial 2D view.
 For example they might want a stacked bar chart.
 Talking about bringing in 3D into a bar chart doesn't likely make sense since there probably doesn't exist a camera projection that maps between 3D and the tensor indices axis (x).